gavinhoward/bc/manuals/algorithms.md

 We then compute the integral portion of the power by computing the number to power of the integral portion of the exponent.

-Then we have the most clever trick: we add the length of that integer power to the `scale`.
+Then we have the most clever trick: we add the length of that integer power (and a little extra) to the `scale`.
 Why?
 Because this will ensure that the next part is calculated to at least as many digits as should be in the integer *plus* any extra `scale` that was wanted.

 Then we check `z`, which, if it is not zero, is the original value of the number.
 If it is not zero, we need to take the take the reciprocal *again*